How to Engrave a Cutting Board

 Do not leave the laser machine unattended while in operation.
 Always ensure proper ventilation by venting the exhaust hose out a window or external door.

-If you have the Air Assist module that blows debris and dust away from the surface, you can turn it on a low to medium setting for engraving.
+If you have the original Air Assist module that blows debris and dust away from the surface, you can turn it on a low to medium setting for engraving.
 Air Assist should be on a higher setting for laser cutting vs. engraving.
-The Smoke Purifier accessory can also significantly help with ventilation.
+The Air Purifier accessory can also significantly help with ventilation.

 Engraved cutting board that reads "Grandma's Kitchen: Where Memories are Made" sitting in xTool M1 laser cutting machine.